mmccoyd/hillside/README.md

 ![Hillside keyboard with nice!nano and switches](doc/image/nice_pair_stacked.png "Keyboard with nice!nano and switches")

 So rather like a choc Kyria, minus two keys.
-With 42 to 48 keys it isn't minimalist, but it is compact on finger travel while still allowing roomy keymaps.
+With 42 to 48 keys, it isn't minimalist, but it is compact on finger travel while still allowing roomy keymaps.

 Features: